How Can You Tell If Your Grant Proposal Is Any Good?

 Step 1: Summarize the Proposal Requirements

-As soon as you decide to respond to a funding opportunity, your next step should be to read the funding opportunity announcement (FOA) carefully.
+As soon as you decide to respond to a funding opportunity, your next step should be to carefully read the funding opportunity announcement (FOA).
 After you read through the FOA once, you should have a general idea of what the funder is asking and what the proposal will look like.

-To get a detailed understanding of the requirements, you need to go through the solicitation again and highlight the requirements related to content (what your proposal must cover) and presentation (the proposal structure and formatting).
-After your second review, the final step is to create a checklist that summarizes all the required components.
+To gain a detailed understanding of the requirements, review the solicitation again and highlight the requirements related to content (what your proposal must cover) and presentation (the proposal structure and formatting).
+After your second review, the final step is to create a checklist summarizing all required components.

-The summary of proposal requirements is going to be your guide through the proposal process, so you’ll want to take your time preparing it.
-Because it is tedious to compile the requirements, you may be tempted to farm the task out to someone else.
+The summary of proposal requirements will guide you through the proposal process, so take your time preparing it.
+Because compiling the requirements is tedious, you may be tempted to farm it out to someone else.
 Resist the urge.

-It's okay to delegate the task of summarizing the formatting and submission requirements, but if you are going to be the lead writer, we encourage you to summarize the substantive proposal requirements yourself.
-Is it going to be time-consuming to summarize the requirements?
+It's okay to delegate summarizing the formatting and submission requirements, but if you'll be the lead writer, we encourage you to summarize the substantive proposal requirements yourself.
+Is summarizing the requirements going to be time-consuming?
 Yes, it’s going to take time, potentially a lot of time.
 Nevertheless, summarizing the requirements is the single best way to become familiar with the solicitation, which is crucial.
 You need to be thoroughly familiar with the solicitation to write a strong proposal.

 Step 2: Recruit Others to Read Drafts of Your Proposal